 - Sit in a chair with your knees slightly apart.
-Imagine you are trying to stop wind escaping from your anus (back passage).
+Imagine you are trying to stop wind escaping from your back passage (anus).
 You will have to squeeze the muscle just above the entrance to the anus.
 You should feel some movement in the muscle.
 Don't move your buttocks or legs.

 - You need to do the exercises every day.

 - Sit, stand or lie with your knees slightly apart.
 Slowly tighten your pelvic floor muscles under the bladder as hard as you can.
 Hold to the count of five, then relax.
-Repeat at least five times.
-These are called slow pull-ups.
+These are called slow pull-ups or long squeezes.

-- Then do the same exercise quickly for a second or two.
-Repeat at least five times.
-These are called fast pull-ups.
+- Then do the same exercise quickly and immediately let go again.
+These are called fast pull-ups or short squeezes.

-- Aim to do the above exercises for about five minutes at least three times a day, and preferably 6-10 times a day.
+- Aim to do the above exercises at least three times a day.

-- Ideally, do each five-minute bout of exercise in different positions.
-That is, sometimes when sitting, sometimes when standing, and sometimes when lying down.
+- Ideally, do each set of exercises in different positions.
+That is, sometimes when sitting, sometimes when standing and sometimes when lying down.

-- As the muscles become stronger, increase the length of time you hold each slow pull-up.
-You are doing well if you can hold each slow pull-up for a count of 10 (about 10 seconds).
+- As the muscles become stronger, increase the length of time you hold each slow pull-up or long squeeze.
+You are doing well if you can hold it each time for a count of 10 (about 10 seconds).

 - Do not squeeze other muscles at the same time as you squeeze your pelvic floor muscles.
 For example, do not use any muscles in your back, thighs, or buttocks.

-- In addition to the times you set aside to do the exercises, try to get into the habit of doing exercises whilst going about everyday life.
-For example, when answering the phone, when washing up, etc.
+- Try to get into the habit of doing your exercises at other times too, whilst going about everyday life.
+For example, when brushing your teeth, waiting for the kettle to boil, when washing up, etc.

 - After several weeks the muscles will start to feel stronger.
 You may find you can squeeze the pelvic floor muscles for much longer without the muscles feeling tired.

 It takes time, effort and practice to become good at these exercises.
-It is advised that you do these exercises for at least three months to start with.
+It is best do these exercises for at least three months to start with.
 You should start to see benefits after a few weeks.
-However, it often takes 8-20 weeks for most improvement to occur.
-After this time you may be cured from stress incontinence.
+However, it often takes two to five months for most improvement to occur.
+After this time you may be cured of stress incontinence.
 If you are not sure that you are doing the correct exercises, ask a doctor, physiotherapist or continence advisor for advice.

-If possible, continue exercising as a part of everyday life for the rest of your life to stop the problem recurring.
-Once incontinence has gone, you may only need to do 1-2 five-minute bouts of exercise each day to keep the pelvic floor muscles strong and toned up, and incontinence away.
+If possible, continue exercising as a part of everyday life for the rest of your life.
+Once incontinence has gone, you may only need to do one or two bouts of exercise each day to keep the pelvic floor muscles strong and toned up and to prevent incontinence from coming back.